tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/播放器 SDK 文档/Flutter 端集成/超级播放器_intl_en.md

-Tencent Cloud RT-Cube Superplayer for Flutter is an open-source Tencent Cloud player component.
+Tencent Cloud RT-Cube Player for Flutter is an open-source Tencent Cloud player component.
 It can provide powerful playback functionality similar to Tencent Video with just a few lines of code.
 It has basic features such as landscape/portrait orientation switching, definition selection, gestures, and small window playback, as well as special features such as video buffering, software/hardware decoding switching, and adjustable-speed playback.
 It supports more formats and has better compatibility and functionality than system-default players.
 In addition, it supports live stream (FLV + RTMP) playback, features instant broadcasting of the first frame and low latency, and offers advanced capabilities, including seamless definition switch and live time shifting.
-This player is based on a Flutter plugin of SuperPlayer and supports both Android and iOS.
-It is open-source and free of charge and does not restrict the source of playback addresses, so you can use it as desired.
+This player is based on a Flutter plugin of VOD and live playback and supports both Android and iOS.
+It is open-source, free of charge, and does not restrict the source of playback addresses, so you can use it as desired.

 ## SDK Download

-You can download the Tencent Cloud RT-Cube Superplayer SDK for Flutter [here](https://github.com/LiteAVSDK/Player_Flutter/tree/main/Flutter).
+The Tencent Cloud RT-Cube Player SDK for Flutter can be downloaded [here](https://github.com/LiteAVSDK/Player_Flutter).

 ## Project Overview

 The RT-Cube Player SDK is a subproduct SDK of RT-Cube, which provides excellent VOD and live players based on Tencent Cloud's powerful backend capabilities and AI technologies.
 It can be used with VOD or CSS to quickly implement smooth and stable playback for various use cases.
 It allows you to focus on your business while delivering an ultra fast HD playback experience.

-This project provides the VOD and live player SDKs which you can use to set up your own playback services.
+This project provides the VOD and live playback which you can use to set up your own playback services.

-- [VOD player SDK](https://github.com/LiteAVSDK/Player_Flutter/blob/main/Flutter/docs/%E7%82%B9%E6%92%AD%E6%92%AD%E6%94%BE-EN.md): `TXVodPlayerController` encapsulates the APIs of the VOD player SDKs for Android and iOS.
+- [VOD playback](https://github.com/LiteAVSDK/Player_Flutter/blob/main/Flutter/docs/%E7%82%B9%E6%92%AD%E6%92%AD%E6%94%BE.md): `TXVodPlayerController` encapsulates the APIs of the VOD player SDKs for Android and iOS.
 You can integrate it to develop your VOD service.
 For the detailed code sample, see `DemoTXVodPlayer`.

-- [Live player SDK](https://github.com/LiteAVSDK/Player_Flutter/blob/main/Flutter/docs/%E7%9B%B4%E6%92%AD%E6%92%AD%E6%94%BE-EN.md): `TXLivePlayerController` encapsulates the APIs of the live player SDKs for Android and iOS.
+- [Live playback](https://github.com/LiteAVSDK/Player_Flutter/blob/main/Flutter/docs/%E7%9B%B4%E6%92%AD%E6%92%AD%E6%94%BE.md): `TXLivePlayerController` encapsulates the APIs of the live player SDKs for Android and iOS.
 You can integrate it to develop your live playback service.
 For the detailed code sample, see `DemoTXLivePlayer`.

-To reduce the connection costs, the Superplayer component (player with UIs) is provided in `example`.
+To reduce the connection costs, the Player component (player with UIs) is provided in `example`.
 You can set up your own video playback service based on a few lines of simple code.
-You can apply the Superplayer code to your project and adjust UI and interaction details based on your project requirements.
+You can apply the Player component's code to your project and adjust UI and interaction details based on your project requirements.

-- [Superplayer component](https://github.com/LiteAVSDK/Player_Flutter/blob/main/Flutter/docs/%E6%92%AD%E6%94%BE%E5%99%A8%E7%BB%84%E4%BB%B6-EN.md): `SuperPlayerController` is the Superplayer component, which combines the VOD and live player SDKs.
+- [Player component](https://github.com/LiteAVSDK/Player_Flutter/blob/main/Flutter/docs/%E6%92%AD%E6%94%BE%E5%99%A8%E7%BB%84%E4%BB%B6.md): `SuperPlayerController` is the Player component, which combines VOD and live playback.
 It is currently in beta testing, and its features are being optimized.
 For the detailed code sample, see `DemoSuperplayer`.

 ## Quick Integration